 Reflective, Clarifying Questions

-Clarifying questions go beyond just asking your client who they are and what they do.
-Asking more detailed and specific questions shows your client that you are sincerely interested in their situation and unique needs.
+Clarifying questions go beyond just asking your prospect who they are and what they do.
+Asking more detailed and specific questions shows your prospect that you are sincerely interested in their situation and unique needs.
 Reflective questions make your prospects think before answering, clarify the topic, and are helpful in eliciting the most honest and forthright responses.
 Here are some examples: